 We are not going to deny, we are the same, or at least were, until we moved to London.
 Now, being away from Latvia most of the time, we cannot help but miss it so when we do come back, we try to go to places we haven’t been before, find hidden treasures either in our history or nature.
-On one of our last trips back home, we found one such place.
+On one of our last trips back home, we visited one such place.

-As the radars were secret, built in the middle of the forest, relatively far from big cities, they needed to have other infrastructures nearby, as all the people working in the stations would have to live close.
+As the radars were secret, built in the middle of the forest and relatively far from big cities, they needed to have other infrastructures nearby, for all the people working in the stations would have to live close.
 Therefore the decision was made to build a separate town for employees and their families.
 The territory includes not only apartment buildings but all the other facilities for a comfortable life such as convenience stores, school, hospital, canteen, gym, community centre and even a nightclub.
 People were not hard to please back in Soviet times because most of them were used to simple lives with limited resources, only few knew what fancy life was.

 The town was inhabited until the mid 90’s while the radars were still in operation.
 After 1998 Skrunda was abandoned, slowly creeping into decline and becoming the ghost town we can see now.
-We won't go very deep into history, everyone who is interested can find the information online.

-Our trip to Skrunda happened on December 2016, on a beautiful wintery day.
+Our trip to Skrunda happened in December 2016, on a beautiful wintery day.
 Apart from all the beauty, it was also very cold, about -15°C. One of us (no pointing fingers) seemed to have forgotten how cold Latvian winters can become.
 Not that weather would stop us but just an FYI – Vans is not appropriate footwear for Latvian winters.

 We arrived early in the morning as we wanted to have time to explore the area before other possible tourists.
 We were actually the first visitors on site that day.